-Syntax checksum
+Syntax --checksum

-$ \{ \textit{symbol} [+\textit{offset}] \textit{address} \} : \textit{size}, \textit{algorithm} [: [1 \big 2] [a \big m \big z] [L \big W] [r] [R] $

-[o][i p]]

-[0][1 p]] [,start];range[;range] symbol The name of the symbol where the checksum value should be stored.
-Note that it must exist in the symbol table in the input ELF file. offset An offset to the symbol. address The absolute address where the checksum value should be stored. size The number of bytes in the checksum: 1, 2, or 4; must not be larger than the size of the checksum symbol. algorithm The checksum algorithm used, one of: • sum, a byte-wise calculated arithmetic sum.
-The result is truncated to 8 bits. • sum8wide, a byte-wise calculated arithmetic sum.
-The result is truncated to the size of the symbol. • sum32, a word-wise (32 bits) calculated arithmetic sum. \bullet crc16, CRC16 (generating polynomial 0x1021); used by default. • crc32, CRC32 (generating polynomial 0x04C11DB7). • crc64iso, CRC64iso (generating polynomial 0x1B). • crc64ecma, CRC64ECMA (generating polynomial 0x42F0E1EBA9EA3693). • crc=n, CRC with a generating polynomial of n.
+[o][i|p]]

+[,start];range[;range...]

+ELF file.

+offset An offset to the symbol.
-1 2 If specified, can be one of: • 1 - Specifies one's complement. • 2 - Specifies two's complement. a m z Reverses the order of the bits for the checksum; choose between: a, reverses the input bytes (but nothing else). m, reverses the input bytes and the final checksum. z, reverses the final checksum (but nothing else).
-Note that using a and ${\bf z}$ in combination has the same effect as ${\bf m}$.
-L W Specifies the size of the unit for which a checksum should be calculated.
-Choose between: L, calculates a checksum on 32 bits in every iteration w, calculates a checksum on 16 bits in every iteration.
-If you do not specify a unit size, 8 bits will be used by default.
-Using these parameters does not add any additional error detection power to the checksum. r Reverses the byte order of the input data.
-This has no effect unless the number of bits per iteration has been set using the ${\tt L}$ or ${\tt W}$ parameters.
-R Traverses the checksum range(s) in reverse order.
-If the range is for example $0 \times 100 - 0 \times FFF$; $0 \times 2000 - 0 \times 2FFF$, the checksum calculation will normally start on 0×100 and then calculate every byte up to and including $0 \times FFF$, followed by calculating the byte on 0×2000 and continue to $0 \times 2FFF$.
-Using the R parameter, the calculation instead starts on $0x2FFF$ and continues by calculating every byte down to $0x2000$, then from $0xFFF$ down to and including $0x100$.
-0 Uses the Rocksoft model specification for the checksum.

-i p Use either i or p, if the start value is bigger than 0.
-If specified, can be one of:

-- i Initializes the checksum value with the start value. - p Prefixes the input data with a word of size size that contains the start value. - By default, the initial value of the checksum is 0.
-If necessary, use start to supply a different initial value.
-If not 0, then either i or p must be specified. - range The address range on which the checksum should be calculated.
-Hexadecimal and decimal notation is allowed (for example, 0x8002-0x8FFF).

-Symbols that are present in ELF file can be used in the range description (for example, checksum_begin__checksum_end).
+address The absolute address where the checksum value should be stored.

+Reverses the byte order of the input data.
+This has no effect r unless the number of bits per iteration has been set using the L or w parameters.
+Traverses the checksum range(s) in reverse order.
+R If the range is for example 0x100-0xFFF:0x2000-0x2FFF, the checksum calculation will normally start on 0x100 and then calculate every byte up to and including 0xFFF, followed by calculating the byte on 0x2000 and continue to 0x2FFF.
+Using the R parameter, the calculation instead starts on 0x2FFF and continues by calculating every byte down to 0x2000, then from 0xFFF down to and including 0x100.
+Uses the Rocksoft model specification for the checksum.
+0 i|p Use either i or p, if the start value is bigger than 0.
+If specified, can be one of: • i - Initializes the checksum value with the start value. • p - Prefixes the input data with a word of size size that contains the start value.
+By default, the initial value of the checksum is 0.
+If necessary, start use start to supply a different initial value.
+If not 0, then either i or p must be specified.
+The address range on which the checksum should be calculated. range Hexadecimal and decimal notation is allowed (for example, 0x8002-0x8FFF).
+Symbols that are present in ELF file can be used in the range description (for example, checksum begin-checksum_end).